Essays & Journalism

 It wasn’t all cronyism and bad business deals, though fraud investigations abounded.
 Here’s a story that shows the side of the maritime community that I came to cherish.

 Stories of loss and struggle became commonplace during the recession.
-Although I often met people going through hard times, the opportunity to listen to their concerns has been one of the greatest honors of my career.
+Although I often met people going through hard times, the opportunity to listen to their concerns has been one of the greatest honors of my life.

-Project costs often ballooned at the Port of Seattle, which implemented more controls of its procurement and other contracting policies during the time I spent reporting its doings.
+Project costs often ballooned at the Port of Seattle, which implemented more controls of its procurement and contracting policies during the time I spent reporting its doings.

 I was the Seattle Post-Intelligencer’s retail reporter from 2004 to 2006, covering some of Seattle’s global companies while writing local economic analyses and a weekly small business column.
 The Society of American Business Editors and Writers recognized my reporting for the Seattle P-I‘s business desk, which is still one of the hardest working teams I’ve ever joined.